|

 question.
 It is fantastically complex and will continue to develop in

 bottle for another decade, easily.
-The 2005 might be criticized for
+The wine has come from a vineyard

 Barolo wines come from a variety of 'crus'.
 These have been quite good